-To understand how ReMag and ReMyte are created requires a basic knowledge of the chemistry of ions, ionization, ionization potential and mineral absorption.
+To understand how the RnA ReSet Completement Mineral Formulas are created requires a basic knowledge of the chemistry of ions, ionization, ionization potential, and mineral absorption.
 Some basic Google searches using the above key words will provide the necessary background information.

 The minerals in ReMag, ReMyte, ReCalcia, Pico Potassium, Pico Silver, and Pico Zinc are in the same form as found naturally in our food.
-All these minerals are liquid, ionic, monatomic (individual ions of minerals in solution) and can be described as picometer in size.
+All these minerals are liquid, ionic, monatomic (individual mineral ions in solution) and can be described as picometer in size.
 There is no nanotechnology involved in our process.
 A picometer is a unit of measurement, nothing else.
-To give you an idea of the size, there are one quadrillion, 1,000,000,000,000 picometers in a meter.)
+To give you an idea of the size, there are one quadrillion, (1,000,000,000,000) picometers in one meter.

-The real secret of our process is that we control all the factors in the ionization process so that the finished product is a monoatomic picometer-sized ionic form of the mineral (in the same ionic form that is absorbed by the root systems of plants, released in our digestive system and absorbed into cells).
-The ionization process itself is complex but is no different than what occurs in nature every minute of the day.
+The real secret of our process is that we control all the factors in the ionization process so that the finished product is a monoatomic picometer-sized ionic form of the mineral (in the same ionic form that is absorbed by the root systems of plants; released in our digestive system; and absorbed into cells).
+The ionization process itself is complex but is no different than that which occurs in nature every second of the day.

-To repeat, we don’t allow the ions to bond into complex ionic groups or compounds that required digestive energy to break down.
+To repeat, our process doesn’t allow the ions to bond into complex ionic groups or compounds that require digestive energy to break them down.

 Minerals are fundamentally catalysts, (reaction starters) and cofactors in metabolic processes because of their electrical charge.
-The fluid surrounding our cells is saturated with both cations and anions, as is the fluid inside our the cells.
+The extracellular fluid surrounding our cells is saturated with both cations and anions, as is the fluid inside the cells.
 Because of this separation of atoms with specific electrical charges, an electrical gradient, or current, is formed across the cell membrane.
-Because of this current that charged mineral IONIC particles can flow more easily across the cell membrane.
+Because of this current, the ionic particles of that charged mineral can flow readily across the cell membrane.
 The mineral must be in an ionic state for this to happen!
 Our minerals have the added benefit of being in a stabilized ionic state.

 The electrical (charged ions) gradient allows for the easy flow of ionic minerals from an area of higher concentration (digestive tract from mouth to intestines) to an area of lesser concentration (cells of the body).

-The body absorbs monoatomic picometer ionic minerals with greater efficacy than other forms of minerals, as most other minerals must undergo the complete processes of digestion into smaller charged particles.
-In fact, the membranes lining our digestive tract maintain their own specific electrical charge in the form of ionic receptors.
+The body absorbs monoatomic picometer stabilized ionic minerals with greater efficacy than any other forms of minerals, because other minerals must undergo digestion into smaller charged particles.
+In fact, the membranes lining our digestive tract maintain their own specific electric charge in the form of ionic receptors.
 The body maintains this charge on the lining of membranes in order to facilitate the absorption of nutrients.
 Different receptor areas maintain different charge qualities, allowing for the attraction of the multitudes of nutrients that pass through the digestive tract.